SUSE/machinery/docs/System-Description-Format.md

 ### Version 5

 * Schema version 5 adds the hidden scope [environment](#environment) in the description, which saves the locale of the target system.

+### Version 6

+* Schema version 6 adds support for Ubuntu 14.04 systems
+* There are now three types of repositories: zypper, yum and apt
+* There are now three types of init systems: sysvinit, systemd and upstart
+* All JSON arrays are converted to the attribute-enriched machinery arrays